 I unscrewed the cap which I was about to discard until I noticed that it too was an artifact of interest to me– but that was secondary to the bottle, at least for starters.
 The bottle was still half full or half empty, so my next quasi-distasteful act was to pour the hazardous saliva-mixed remains down the drain despite my uncertainty regarding proper disposal procedures for what might be considered a toxic substance.

-This glimpse of transformation that occurs when the birthright of health is granted, when it is given priority and nurtured, and not compromised by those so willing to sacrifice our young in endless pursuit of profit is worth viewing.
+This glimpse of transformation that occurs when the birthright of health is granted, when it is given priority and nurtured, and not compromised by those so willing to sacrifice our young in an endless pursuit of profit is worth viewing.
 I highly recommend it.
 Here is the link.
 Note, don’t forget the tissues.

 Just a mention that my own recent favorite brew has been matcha, a fine green tea powder.
 I enjoy it as a tea or mixed in smoothies.
 It is fuller or richer than regular green tea and it gently provides a touch of focus and energy.
 I was initiated with a gift of a package of Matcha from Kiss Me Organics that was exceptionally pleasant and which has become a welcomed part of my day and my diet.
 There are many benefits of matcha to explore and it can be incorporated into many recipes.
 Give it a peek.